istio/istio.io/_blog/2018/egress-tcp.md

 Next let's see how we define egress rules for TCP traffic.

 ## Egress rules for TCP traffic
 The egress rules for enabling TCP traffic to a specific port must specify `TCP` as the protocol of the port.
-Additional non-HTTP TCP protocol currently supported is `MONGO`, the [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/).
+Additionally, for the [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/), the protocol can be specified as `MONGO`, instead of `TCP`.

 For the `destination.service` field of the rule, an IP or a block of IPs in [CIDR](https://tools.ietf.org/html/rfc2317) notation must be used.